My number 1 most frequently emailed/asked question on this blog is:

 2. Take the GRE (if you are applying at the graduate level)

 Enough said.
 You’ll be fine — just buy a study guide book and use it.
 Especially for the math and vocabulary sections!
+I recommend this study book/program from Kaplan.

 3. Take the Required Prerequisites

 Most of the prerequisites (at least for the MS and MPH programs I looked at) are similar, although there are a few higher level differences, which is annoying.
 I took the courses I knew I absolutely needed first, and saved the last one or two for the summer before I started, when I would know which program I was attending.
+To determine the exact prerequisites you need, check the websites for the programs you are interested in, or call their admissions office.

-Prerequisites You’ll Need to Take:
+Prerequisites You’ll Definitely Need to Take:

 - Chemistry 1 + lab